telerik/ajax-docs/api/server/Telerik.Web.UI/TimelineViewSettings.md

             	If all time slots are full and this property is set to false, the user will not be able to insert appointments.

-###  EnableExactTimeRendering `Boolean`

-Gets or sets a value indicating whether the appointment start and end time should be rendered exactly.

-###  GroupBy `String`

-Gets or sets the resource to group by.

-###  GroupingDirection `GroupingDirection`

-Gets or sets the resource grouping direction.

 ###  ShowResourceHeaders `Boolean`

 Gets or sets a value indicating whether to render resource headers for the current view.

+###  SlotDuration `TimeSpan`

+The duration of each slot in timeline view.

-###  ReadOnly `Boolean`
+###  SortingMode `AppointmentSortingMode`

-Gets or sets a value indicating whether the view is in read-only mode.
+Gets or sets a value that specifies the sorting mode to use when rendering the appointments.

-#### Remarks
-By default the user is able to insert, edit and delete appointments.
-Use the ReadOnly to disable the editing capabilities of RadScheduler.
+###  StartTime `TimeSpan`

+The starting time of the Timeline view.

-###  ShowDateHeaders `Boolean`
+###  TimeLabelSpan `Int32`

-Gets or sets a value indicating whether to render date headers for the current view.
+Gets or sets the number of rows/columns each time label spans.

 ###  UserSelectable `Boolean`

 Gets or sets a value indicating whether to render a tab for the current view in the view chooser.

-## Methods

-###  GetViewStateValue

-#### Returns

-`Telerik.Web.UI.T`